MajestysFiend/myFlix-client/README.md

-<p align="center">Using React alongside [my custom API](https://github.com/MajestysFiend/myFlix-API), this
-single-page application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies!</p>
+Using React alongside [my custom API](https://github.com/MajestysFiend/myFlix-API), this single-page application will provide users with access to information about different movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies!

 [Click here](https://myflixreactapp.netlify.app/) to check it out!